 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your child's symptoms or health problems do not get better or if they become worse, call your child's doctor.

-- Check with your pharmacist about how to dispose of unused medicine.
+- Check with your pharmacist about how to throw out unused drugs.

 More about Prevnar (pneumococcal 7-valent vaccine)

 - Dosage Information

 - Drug Interactions

 - 0 Reviews – Add your own review/rating